Living conditions

 Indicator description

-Severe material deprivation is valid for those persons who experience at least four out of the following nine problems: cannot afford
+Severe material and social deprivation refers to persons who experience at least seven of the thirteen problems listed below: cannot afford

-- eat meat, fish or a protein equivalent every second day,
+- to eat meat, fish or a protein equivalent every second day,

 Source of data: